 Polyester hats typically combine with a cotton material to provide a highly durable hat option.

 Toyo / Paper Braid

 Toyo or paper-braid hats are constructed of finely woven paper material.
 The paper is woven into strands just like straw and then formed into the desired style.
 They have been increasing in popularity due to their reduced cost and reasonable durability.
 While this material can withstand quite a bit, it is still not as strong as straw or raffia and also is more difficult to steam back into shape once crushed.
 This is certainly a material to keep away from water.

 Shop at Hats Unlimited Today

-Whether you have a particular hat style in mind or you want to try something new, Hats Unlimited has plenty of options to choose from.
+Whether you have a particular hat style in mind or want to try something new, Hats Unlimited has plenty of options.
 We're a family-owned and -operated business with multiple retail locations across Southern California.
 Founded in 1994 as a retail store in Ventura, California, we've committed ourselves to selling hats in as many colors, styles and varieties as possible.

-With over 10,000 hats in stock on our website, 1,000 current styles , top designer brands and an emphasis on exceptional service and value, you know you can count on us.
-From fun accessories to stylish fashion trends and hat materials, Hats Unlimited has the perfect headpiece for you.
+With over 10,000 hats in stock on our website, 1,000 current styles, top designer hat brands and an emphasis on exceptional service and value, you know you can count on us.
+With numerous helpful hat accessories to choose from, Hats Unlimited has the perfect headpiece for you that can fit any stylish fashion trend.
 We are continuously updating our selection of hat styles to meet your needs.
 Take, for instance, a name synonymous with quality hats — the ever-popular and iconic Stetson Hats brand.

-Shop our vast inventory of kids', women's and men's hats today to find the style you're looking for!
-If you'd like some help choosing the ideal hat style, fill out our online contact form, and we'll be more than happy to help.
+Shop our vast inventory of kids, women's and men's stylish hats today to find the perfect fit for you and your family!
+If you'd like help choosing the ideal hat style, fill out our online contact form, and we'll be more than happy to help.